 In 1977, Mollie Katzen broke new ground with The Moosewood Cookbook, a charmingly hand-lettered vegetarian cookbook that, 30 years later in 2007, was inducted into the James Beard Hall of Fame.
 She's gone on to author several colorful, vegetarian-centric cookbooks including three cookbooks for children.
 She is a charter member of the Harvard School of Public Health Nutrition Roundtable and an inaugural honoree of the Natural Health Hall of Fame.

-Next week on September 17, Mollie will release her 12th book, The Heart of the Plate: Vegetarian Recipes for a New Generation, so we thought this would be a perfect time to sit down with her and discover what she thinks is essential for home cooks to know, have or do.
+When Mollie released her 12th book, The Heart of the Plate: Vegetarian Recipes for a New Generation, we thought it was a perfect time to sit down with her and discover what she thinks is essential for home cooks to know, have, or do.

 Mollie Katzen's 5 Essentials for Becoming a Great Home Cook

 1. Make a commitment to cooking.

 "To cook or not to cook?
 First you have to make a clear decision about it.
 It used to be that there was the dedicated person who was stuck with the cooking no matter what, but now it's much less of an assignment or an assumption.
 So we need to make a clear, conscious declaration of our commitment to cooking.

 "Our relationship to cooking is a lot like our relationship to happiness.
 Some of us cook naturally and we'll gravitate towards cooking whenever we have downtime, just like there's some of us who naturally gravitate towards happiness and wake up with a smile.
 And there are some people who have to strategize their happiness, and consciously work towards it, maximize it, and it's the same for cooking.
 Some people have to make a firm decision that they're the kind of person who cooks and then work towards it."